jmcanterafonseca-iota/stardust-examples/digital-assets/04-native-tokens-transaction.md

 inputs.push(TransactionHelper.inputFromOutputId(consumedOutputNativeTokensID));
 ```

-You can observe that the query made to the indexation plugin includes the filter parameter `hasNativeTokens` so that we find easily the Basic Output we are concerned with.
-In this tutorial, we ensure the Output at least holds `12` native tokens.
+You can observe that the query made to the indexation plugin includes the filter parameter `hasNativeTokens`, so that you can find easily the Basic Output you are concerned with.
+In this tutorial, it is ensured the Output at least holds `12` native tokens.
 Please take into account that in a real-world case you would also test that the Output holds token of the class you are expecting.

-At the end of this step you know Input 1.
+At the end of this step you know Input #1.

 ## Define the new native tokens Output

-The next step is to define the new Output that will hold the `12` native tokens.
-Starting from the initial Output it is fairly easy to define it, as shown below:
+The next step is to define Output #1 that will hold the `12` native tokens as shown below:

 ```typescript
 const nativeTokensOutput: IBasicOutput = {